Noah81192/bonifyapi/README.md

 If you have trouble with the installation, please feel free to visit our discord address.

+Pease make a file in you bot and name it bonify.js otherwise this will not work properly!

 # Define Module & Client

-Make a file in you bot and name it bonify.js

 ``const Discord = require("discord.js");
 const client = new Discord.Client();